 Using a platform that can identify every signal from all communication channels and turn all data into meaningful insights is critical for getting the full customer picture.
 Equipped with text analytics powered by natural language understanding (NLU), you can automatically collect and collate data for insights with context.

 Communication of actions taken to improve the experience is essential: customers want to know that you are not just listening, but acting.
 And the positive word-of-mouth that results from direct customer engagement on communication channels, as well as problem resolution, is a huge contributor to how the business is seen by both current and potential customers.
 It’s vital for improved customer acquisition, as well as lowered customer churn.

 Customer loyalty is earned by consistently delivering on your brand promise, as experienced by your customers.
 Doing well on what your customers most value is the key to CX success.
 And acknowledging and resolving experience failures builds trust in the brand.

 Measuring customer experience

-The most important thing to remember about measuring CX is it’s not about the metrics themselves.
+The most important thing to remember about measuring customer experience is it’s not about the metrics themselves.
 Chasing a higher NPS or CSAT isn’t the purpose.
-The purpose of measuring your CX efforts is to:
+The purpose of measuring your customer experience efforts is to:

 - Track progress on actions taken